 TV | DIGITAL | SOCIAL

-From 2017 to 2020, canned wine exploded from a handful of brands to over 100.
-With their 2019 can launch, 14 Hands needed to stand out among established brands.
+With their 2019 can launch, 14 Hands needed to stand out among established brands on a shelf that was already crowded.

-Research showed millennial wine drinkers aren’t beverage-loyal: based on occasion (like hiking, tailgating, etc.) they switch to beer.
+Research showed millennial wine drinkers aren’t beverage-loyal: based on occasion, like hiking, tailgating, or grill outs, they switch to beer.

 While canned wines battled each other, we drafted off beer (pun intended), spoofing classic commercials to carve out space in the cooler.
 With the tagline “Grab A Wineski” we gave wine drinkers the freedom to enjoy a 14 Hands can in traditional beer settings.